Haloxylon

 Haloxylon is a genus of shrubs or small trees, belonging to the plant family Amaranthaceae.
 Haloxylon and its species are known by the common name saxaul.

-According to Dmitry Ushakov, the name borrowed from the Kazakh "seksevil".
-In modern Kazakh language, the shrub is called "seksewil".
-According to the school etymological dictionary, the name saksaul was borrowed in the 19th century from the Turkic languages.
+"Saksaul" is a common Turkic word that entered Russian through Kazakh.

 Description

 The species of genus Haloxylon are shrubs or small trees 1–8 m (rarely up to 12 m) tall, with a thick trunk and many branches.
 The branches of the current year are green, from erect to pendant.
 The leaves are reduced to small scales.
 The inflorescences are short shoots borne on the stems of the previous year.
 The flowers are very small, as long or shorter than the bracteoles, bisexual or male.
 The two stigmas are very short.
 In fruit, the perianth segments develop spreading wings.
 The fruit with wings is about 8 mm in diameter.
 The seed is about 1.5 mm in diameter.

 Distribution and habitat

-The genus Haloxylon is distributed in southwest and Central Asia, from Egypt to Mongolia and China (Sinkiang and Kansu), where it grows in sandy habitats (psammophyte).
+The genus Haloxylon is distributed in southwest and Central Asia, from Egypt to Mongolia and China (Xinjiang and Gansu), where it grows in sandy habitats (psammophyte).